-There are also forecasts for U.S. average annual and monthly prices of natural gas, heating oil, and electricity in Table 2: U.S. Energy Prices, and regional forecasts for natural gas in Table 5b and for electricity in Table 7c.
+There are also forecasts for U.S. average annual and monthly residential prices of natural gas, heating oil, and electricity in Table 2.
+U.S. Energy Prices, and regional forecasts for residential natural gas prices in Table 5b and for residential electricity prices in Table 7c.

 Other FAQs about Electricity

 - What is the outlook for home heating fuel prices this winter?

 - How much does it cost to generate electricity with different types of power plants?

 - Does EIA publish electric utility rate, tariff, and demand charge data?

 - How many power plants are there in the United States?

 - How much of U.S. carbon dioxide emissions are associated with electricity generation?

 - How much of U.S. energy consumption and electricity generation comes from renewable energy sources?